-Each symbol, card, stop position or number does not make a significant statistic produce detectable patterns of game elements or occurrences.
-Each symbol, card, stop position or number will be regarded as random if it meets the 99 percent (99%) confidence level with regard to the "runs test" or any generally accepted pattern testing statistic.
+stop position or number symbol, card, Each significant statistic produce does not make a detectable patterns of game elements or occurrences.
+Each symbol, card, stop position or number will be regarded as random if it meets the 99 percent (99%) confidence level with regard "runs test" or any generally to the accepted testing statistic. pattern